bonjohen/template_py/PYTHON_SETUP_README.md

 # Python Project Setup Script

 This script automates the creation of a new Python project with a standard directory structure and configuration files.
-The project is created in a directory named `vsc_template`.
+It also initializes a git repository, makes an initial commit, and syncs with a remote repository if one is configured.

 ## Features